A Single View of Marriage |

 The church is the only army that shoots its wounded. — unknown

-I vehemently believe that much of Christianity's headlong rush into pornography and sexual immorality is a backlash response to its own failure to carefully analyze its own views and speak candidly about sexuality.
-It is driven by our God-instilled, but unmet, desire for its expression in at least some form in our lives, and isn't going away.
-The church is called by God to boldly speak the truth, yet the effort it takes to maintain a healthy balance on the topic requires great risk, time, a lot of work that the majority are simply unwilling to do.
+I vehemently believe that much of Christianity's headlong rush into pornography and sexual immorality is a backlash response to its own colossal failure to carefully analyze its views of, and speak candidly about, biblical sexuality.
+Our God-instilled, but unmet, desire for its expression in at least some form in our lives isn't going away.
+The church is called by God to boldly speak the truth in love, yet the effort it takes to maintain a healthy balance on the topic of sexuality and the dangers of pornography requires great risk and time—tremendous work and discomfort that the vast majority are simply unwilling to do.

 Would Jesus have compassion on someone caught viewing pornography?
 Would He treat them like He dealt with the Pharisees (Matthew 23:27,28) or the woman caught in adultery (John 8:1-11)?
 Though it would depend on the heart of the person who was caught, I believe the latter, and have often wondered: "What exactly would He say to them?"